Hair Fibers for Bald Spots

 Do hair fibers work on bald spots?

 Yes, provided some hair remains in or around the bald spot.
 Hair fibers attach to existing strands through electrostatic attraction and build visual density around them, reducing the contrast between scalp and hair.
-They are most effective on early to moderate thinning where follicles still produce hair, even if it is fine or sparse.
+Plant-based cotton fibers with only natural ingredients are light enough to bond to even the finest, most miniaturised strands in thinning patches, making them the most effective option for genuine bald spot coverage.

 Can hair fibers cover a completely bald area?